How To Find Cheap Flights (+ Practical Tips)

 Click on a flight to find out which companies fly the route and how the price has changed in the past few weeks.

-Most search engines and flight aggregators today have some form of an Explore function but I love Google Flight’s simplicity.
+Most search engines and flight aggregators today have some form of an Explore function but I love Google Flights for its simplicity.

 Two flights are cheaper than one!